How Is Alcohol Removed From Wine? The Winemaker Method

 Modern vacuum distillation equipment for wine operates at around 30-48°C. At that temperature, alcohol evaporates readily while most aromatic compounds survive.
 The process is slower and less selective than SCC but equipment cost is far lower, which is why vacuum distillation remains the workhorse of mid-market AF wine.

 Germany is the quality powerhouse for AF wine in large part because German producers invested in vacuum distillation decades ago.
-Carl Jung's original company still exists — it produces AF wine under the Jung name and as a contract partner for other brands.
-Industry observers credit Germany's long head start with explaining why German AF Rieslings and Pinot Noirs often outperform newer entrants from France, Italy or the US.
+Carl Jung's original company still exists, producing AF wine under the Jung name and as a contract partner for other brands.
+SevenFifty Daily reports around 100 German wineries now offer AF lines, and Geisenheim University researchers have worked on dealcoholisation for some 40 years; that head start is widely credited for the category strength of German AF wines today.

 Reverse Osmosis and Membrane Methods

 Not all methods use heat.
-Membrane processes — reverse osmosis, nanofiltration, osmotic distillation, pervaporation, dialysis — approach dealcoholisation by using pressure or concentration gradients to separate alcohol from the rest of the wine at ambient or near-ambient temperature.
+Membrane processes (reverse osmosis, nanofiltration, osmotic distillation, pervaporation) use pressure or concentration gradients to separate alcohol from the rest of the wine at ambient or near-ambient temperature.
+Dialysis is the next-most studied option but sits firmly in the research camp.

 Peer-reviewed research identifies osmotic distillation, reverse osmosis, pervaporation, vacuum distillation and the spinning cone column as the main dealcoholisation methods used commercially for wine.
 They can partially or completely reduce alcohol content, and different wines may suit different combinations.

-Pervaporation sends the wine past a dense membrane with vacuum on the other side.
-Alcohol permeates the membrane and evaporates; flavour compounds stay behind.
-Often combined with other methods because processing rates are slow.
+Pervaporation runs the wine past a tight membrane with vacuum drawing alcohol through to the other side.
+Flavour compounds stay behind.
+Processing rates are slow, so it tends to be combined with other methods rather than used alone.

 In practice, most commercial AF wine combines methods.
-A winery might use RO for preliminary volume reduction, then finish with vacuum distillation or SCC for the last couple of percent.
+A winery uses reverse osmosis for preliminary volume reduction, then finishes with vacuum distillation or SCC for the last couple of percent.
 The full alcohol removal methods guide covers each of these techniques in more depth.

 What Happens to the Wine After